GroupBeaMR: Analyzing Collaborative Group Behavior in Mixed Reality Through Passive Sensing and Sociometry: Design and Implementation of Framework

 \section{Design and Implementation of \sysname Framework}

-We develop \sysname to capture and analyze different facets of group behavior during collaborative tasks in MR environments.
-The framework integrates different sensing modalities of an MR headset, software capabilities, and network analysis.
-This section presents the framework design, key components, and data analysis procedure. \sysname has three main modules to capture group behavior in MR collaborative tasks, namely (1) sensing, (2) processing, and (3) analysis as outlined in~\autoref{fig:framework}.
-The sensing module collects raw data from embedded sensors in MR headsets, such as a microphone, location tracker, and eye-tracker, to passively capture group interaction signals such as conversation, shared attention, and proximity.
-The processing module transforms this raw data into sociograms by identifying key parameters to address inherent challenges in interaction mapping, effectively representing the interactions as social networks that reveal patterns of group behavior.
-The analysis module then employs social network analysis to interpret group behavior from the sociogram, giving insight into cohesion, competition, and fragmentation levels.
-By systematically integrating these components, \sysname provides insights into group behavior to inform the design of more effective collaborative MR systems.
+We developed \sysname to study group behavior in collaborative MR tasks, combining headset sensors, software, and network analysis.
+This framework includes three modules: (1) detection, (2) processing, and (3) analysis, as described in~\autoref{fig:framework}.
+The sensing module collects data from headset sensors like microphones, location trackers, and eye trackers to capture group interaction signals such as conversation, shared attention, and proximity.
+The processing module converts this data into sociograms that map social interactions to reveal group behavior patterns.
+The analysis module uses social network analysis on the sociograms to interpret group dynamics, providing insights into cohesion, competition, and fragmentation.
+With these components, \sysname provides a passive and automated framework to understand group behavior in MR systems.